 Looking from the left side, the less physical and cognitive stress we have, the more “bored” we feel.
-As we challenge ourself, and more stress comes into our lives, the performance and motivation go up with it.
+As we challenge ourselves, and more stress comes into our lives, our performance and motivation go up with it.

 But once we have too much stress, once the allostatic load gets heavy, we start to crush.
 And here’s the thing.
 The faster you can recover from those daily stressors, the more stress you can handle.

 - Fitness level

 All these will determine how well we recover from that stress.
 So our ability to recover is what will dictate the allostatic load that we can take.